mrchrisster/MiSTer_SAM/README.md

 The [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for putting system files in the right places.

 ## Attract Mode Configuration
-### Optional features
-Included in `/Optional/` are several additional scripts.
-These require `Attract_Mode.sh` to run.

-Each Attract_Mode_*system*.sh script cycles games from just that one system - not all of them.

-Also included is `Lucky_Mode.sh` and corresponding system-specific Lucky_Mode_*system*.sh scripts.
-Lucky mode picks a random game and loads it - no timer to worry about!
-This is a great way to explore and play your collection.

-To use these options just copy the optional script(s) you want into the same location as Attract_mode.sh - by default `/media/fat/Scripts/`.

 ### Arcade Horizontal or Vertical Only
 Change the "orientation" setting in the `Attract_Mode.ini` file to choose from only horizontal or vertical arcade games.

 ### Exclude
 Want to exclude certain arcade games?
 Just add them to `mraexclude` in the `Attract_Mode.ini` file.

+## FAQs
+### Where'd this come from?
+What happened to the other attract mode projects?
+The great work began with MrChrisster building a MiSTer Attract feature for the SNES core.
+This begat Attract_Arcade after Mellified ~~kept opening issues~~ started helping.
+Once MrChrisster worked with mbc it unlocked the power to load ROMs for more MiSTer cores, resulting in Attract_Mode.
+We wanted to bring the project to the next level by automating the process.
+From this collaboration and passion was born SAM - Super Attract Mode!
+Since MiSTer SAM does everything the old projects did - and lots more! - we wanted to create a new name on par with its superpowers.

-## How it works
+### How does it work?
+A Linux startup daemon runs in the background of your MiSTer's ARM CPU.
+It looks for any keyboard activity, mouse movement, or controller button presses via Linux.
+When it sees you aren't using the MiSTer for several minutes, it launches random games.

 MiSTer arcade cores are launched via a MiSTer command.
 For console games there is no official way to load individual games programmatically.
 Attract Mode automates the process by sending simulated button presses to the MiSTer.
 This is done with a modified version of [pocomane's MiSTer Batch Control](https://github.com/pocomane/MiSTer_Batch_Control).

-If you would like to know what game is currently playing, you can either run the script through SSH or check the file `/tmp/Attract_Game.txt`.
+If you would like to know what game is currently playing, you can either run the script through SSH or check the file `/tmp/SAM_Game.txt`.
 Some folks even use this with OBS to automatically change the game name in their Twitch stream!

 ## Troubleshooting
 **- Core is loaded but just hangs on the menu**